 You don’t often hear about bivalves in the Berkshires, but there are an abundance of surprises on this splendid 550-acre Reserve.
 The Clam River Reserve consists of five separate parcels on the lively Clam River in Sandisfield.
 The northern parcels are bisected by Hammertown Rd, which on older maps is labelled “Montville-Beech Plain Road”.

 Special features: Beautiful, romantic stream valley, canyon-like in spots with access to Clam River.
 Old stone foundations and millworks along this cold water stream.
 Abundant wildlife.

 Directions to parking

 From Pittsfield: Take Route 20 East through Lee.
-After passing under the Mass Pike, turn right on Rt.
-102 and then take an immediate left onto Tyringham Road.
-Continue straight across the 23 onto Town Hill Road.
+After passing under the Mass Pike, turn right on Route 102 and then take an immediate left onto Tyringham Road.
+Continue straight across Route 23 onto Town Hill Road.
 Follow this until it intersects with Route 57 in Sandisfield.
-Turn left onto the 57, heading East.
+Turn left onto 57, heading east.
 Take the first left (it’s immediate, almost a U-turn) onto Hammertown Road.
-Continue for one mile and park along the side of the road.
-Enter the property at the old stone wall, heading east.
-Beyond this, the road peters out at a bridge to become an unimproved road, best avoided in most seasons.
+Continue for about 1.5 miles and park on the right in a small lot just before the Clam River bridge.
+The trail begins at the BNRC sign.

 Walking the Reserve

 The name Sandisfield is a tribute to Samuel Sandys, the first “Lord of Trade and the Plantations.”
-The largest town in the Berkshires at 53 sq. mi., Sandisfield is also the most sparsely populated with only about 900 full-time residents.
-This is good news for those seeking a quieter more remote recreational opportunity.
+The largest town in the Berkshires at 53 sq. mi., Sandisfield is also the most sparsely populated with about 900 full-time residents.

 2. Hoosac Range